Stocks to buy or sell: Sumeet Bagadia recommends five breakout stocks

-Stocks to buy or sell: Following weakness in the global markets, after the US Fed's Jerome Powell did not offer a timeframe for the US Fed rate cut in 2024, the Indian stock market witnessed its worst session since 4 June 2024.
-The Nifty 50 index lost 108 points and closed at 24,324; the BSE Sensex finished 426 points down at 79,924, whereas the Bank Nifty index ended 379 points lower at 52,189.
+Stocks to buy or sell: Despite mixed trends from the global markets, the Indian stock market ended higher on Monday.
+The Nifty 50 index gained 84 points and closed at the 24,586 mark; the BSE Sensex shot up 145 points and finished at 80,664, whereas the Bank Nifty index ended 177 points higher at 52,455.
+Cash market volumes on the NSE were 15.5 percent lower at ₹1.32 lakh crore.
+The mid-cap index outperformed the Nifty 50 index in the broad market even as the advance-decline ratio improved to 1.09:1.

-Sumeet Bagadia, Executive Director at Choice Broking, believes the Indian stock market mood has turned cautious after the sharp sell-off on Wednesday.
-The Choice Broking expert said that the Nifty 50 index has to sustain above 24,000 to keep the market sentiments positive.
-However, he maintained that a fresh rally could be expected only when the 50-stock index breaches above the current hurdle placed at 24,450 to 24,500.
-Bagadia advised investors to maintain stock-specific trade as Q1 results 2024 are going to play a significant role on Dalal Street.
+According to Sumeet Bagadia, Executive Director at Choice Broking, the Indian stock market is at record high levels, and most of the stocks and indices are available at higher valuations.
+He said that the Nifty 50 index slowly but steadily inched towards the 24,800 to 24,900 mark, and the outlook for the Indian stock market was still positive.
+Bagadia advised a stock-specific approach in the current market scenario and advised investors to look at breakout stocks for intraday trading.

 Sumeet Bagadia's stock recommendations today

-On the outlook for the Indian stock market today, Sumeet Bagadia said, "The Nifty 50 index needs to sustain above 24,000 levels to keep the market mood positive.
-However, the 50-stock index must exceed the 24,450 to 24,500 hurdle for a fresh bull trend.
-The immediate support for the frontline index is now placed at 24,200 to 24,250 zone."
+Speaking on the outlook for the Indian stock market today, Sumeet Bagadia of Choice Broking said, "The Nifty 50 index is looking all set to touch the near-term target of 24,800 to 24,900.
+However, if the participatory rally continues and mid-cap and small-cap indices continue to outperform frontline indices, then in that case, we can expect the 50-stock index to touch 25,400 as well in the near term."

-Advising investors to maintain a stock-specific approach, Bagadia said, "Q1 results 2024 is expected to pick momentum from Thursday session as giant companies like Tata Consultancy Services (TCS), Anand Rathi, GTPL Hathways, etc. are going to declare their Q1 results today.
-So, stock-specific trades for intraday trading look fruitful.
-One can look at the breakout stocks today as some of the breakout stocks are still looking strong on chart patterns."
+"As most of the Indian indices are at record highs and most of the stocks and indices are available at higher valuations, my suggestion to investors is to maintain a stock-specific approach with a buy-on-dips strategy.
+Such investors may look at breakout stocks as some are still available at an attractive valuation," said Bagadia.

-When asked about the breakout stocks to buy today, Sumeet Bagadia recommended these five shares to buy today: RVNL, Shoppers Stop, GEPIL, Indigo Paints, and IZMO.
+When asked about the breakout stocks to buy today, Sumeet Bagadia recommended buying Birla Cable, HBL Power, Pix Transmissions, Career Point, and Hariom Pipe Industries.

 Sumeet Bagadia's stocks to buy today